Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Refined weak coupling: the cumulant equation

-Here $F_{ij}(s-u)$ are the two-points bath correlation functions of the noise.
 The above superoperator takes into account dynamics guided by a time-dependent Hamiltonian $H_{\mathcal{S}+\mathcal{R}}(t)= \sum_i A_i(t) \otimes B_i $.
 The time dependence can also be present at the level of $H_{\mathcal{S}}(t)$.
-Both the cases can describe enthralling physical situations.
-The former case can be used to model all those situations where there is the possibility to tune in time the system-bath coupling, letting possible to recover the adiabatic limit (of a slowly varying coupling) or the Floquet picture of an interaction periodically switched on and off; the latter covers systems perturbed by an external field, such as atoms shined by laser light or in a magnetic field varying in time.
+Both cases can describe enthralling physical situations.
+The former case can be used to model all those situations where there is the possibility to tune in time the system-bath coupling, making it possible to recover the adiabatic limit (of a slowly varying coupling) or the Floquet picture of an interaction periodically switched on and off; the latter covers systems perturbed by an external field, such as atoms shined by laser light or in a magnetic field varying in time.

 In this paper, we consider a total Hamiltonian $H_{\mathcal{S}+\mathcal{R}}$ time independent, then when moving into the frequency domain, the superoperator $\tilde{K}^{(2)}$ is given by